open/close all folders

 Lt.
 Col. Henry Braymore Blake

-Played by: McLean StevensonThe Mildly Military commander of the 4077th for the first three seasons.
+Played by: McLean StevensonThe Mildly Military commanding officer of the 4077th for the show's first three seasons.
 Almost always seen with a fishing hat (with lures that made any salute attempt risk a Purple Heart), he was from Bloomington, Illinois.
 He tried his best to keep the camp running, although between Hawkeye, Trapper, Burns, Houlihan, and Radar... well, OK, Radar's goal was to keep the camp running, too.

 - The Alleged Boss: Generally a Type 1, with some Type 4 mixed in.
 Sometimes has to be reminded that he's actually Pierce and McIntyre's commanding officer.

 - Averted in the O.R. scenes, where he is very much in charge.
 A notable instance comes in "Sometimes You Hear the Bullet", when he orders Hawkeye to quit operating on his friend (who's already slipped away) and go help Trapper.

 - Amusing Injuries: In several episodes.

 - Cliché Storm: In-universe; Henry was prone to these.Henry: All right, people, I'm gonna give it to you straight.
 Starting right here and now, we're all going to have to put our shoulders to the wheel, our noses to the grindstone.
 We've got to hunker down and pull together, all for one and one for all.

 - Colonel Badass: Without a doubt, he is NOT one of these, and acknowledges as much himself.
-Hawkeye once mused privately that he could be arrested for impersonating an officer.Hawkeye: It's a bit like being on the Titanic, running up to the bridge, and finding out that the captain is Daffy Duck.
+Hawkeye once mused privately that he could be arrested for impersonating an officer.Hawkeye: It's a bit like being on a sinking liner, running to the bridge, and finding out the captain is Daffy Duck.

 - Father to His Men: Or more specifically to Radar, who actually regresses slightly after Henry is gone.